-Question: Why might men feel afraid to take part in a public leading role in the worship?
+Question: Why might men for eel afraid to take part in a public leading role in the worship?
+Answers Vary - Fear of the unknown is a popular answer.
+Al so ignorance, apathy, etc.

 Have you ever felt inadequate, or uneasy about serving in a public manner?
 What made you feel like this?
 Could it be because you were unfamiliar with what was expected?
 Could it be you were afraid of folks looking at you?
 Could it be you were concerned you might somehow "fail" at the duty?
 Maybe all of these fears crossed your mind?